openshift/enhancements/enhancements/agent-installer/automated-workflow-for-agent-based-installer.md

   assisted installer SaaS.
 - Describing an end-to-end solution for users without their own orchestration tool is left to a future enhancement.
-- Collecting telemetry data for connected deployments is left to a future enhancement.
+- Collecting telemetry data for deployments is left to a future enhancement.
 - Details of securing the communication between agents and services to ensure only desired hosts join the cluster are left to a future